google/WebFundamentals/src/content/en/updates/2018/09/chrome-70-media-updates.md

 Chrome is [adding support] for improved cross-codec or cross-bytestream transitions in [Media Source Extensions] (MSE) playback using a new `changeType()` method on `SourceBuffer`.
-It basically allows the type of media bytes subsequently appended to the `SourceBuffer` to be changed.
+It allows the type of media bytes appended to the `SourceBuffer` to be changed afterwards.

-While the [W3C REC version of MSE] supports adaptive playback of media, that adaptation requires that any media appended to a `SourceBuffer` must conform to the MIME type provided when initially creating the `SourceBuffer` via `MediaSource.addSourceBuffer(type)`, and codecs from that type and any previously parsed initialization segments must remain the same throughout.
-This means the website has to take explicit steps to accomplish codec or bytestream switching (by using multiple media elements or `SourceBuffer` tracks and switching among those), increasing application complexity and user-visible latency (such transitions require the web app to take synchronous action on the renderer main thread).
+The [current version of MSE] (W3C Recommendation 17 November 2016) supports adaptive playback of media; however adaptation requires that any media appended to a `SourceBuffer` must conform to the MIME type provided when initially creating the `SourceBuffer` via `MediaSource.addSourceBuffer(type)`.
+Codecs from that type and any previously parsed initialization segments must remain the same throughout.
+This means the website has to take explicit steps to accomplish codec or bytestream switching (by using multiple media elements or `SourceBuffer` tracks and switching among those), increasing application complexity and user-visible latency.
+(Such transitions require the web app to take synchronous action on the renderer main thread).
 This transition latency impairs the smoothness of media playback across transitions.

-With the new `changeType()` method on `SourceBuffer`, a `SourceBuffer` can buffer and support playback across different [bytestream formats] and codecs.
+With its new `changeType()` method, a `SourceBuffer` can buffer and support playback across different [bytestream formats] and codecs.
 This new method retains previously buffered media modulo future MSE coded frame eviction or removal, and leverages the splicing and buffering logic in the existing MSE coded frame processing algorithm.

+Here's how to use the `changeType()` method:

     const sourceBuffer = myMediaSource.addSourceBuffer('video/webm; codecs="opus, vp09.00.10.08"');
     sourceBuffer.appendBuffer(someWebmOpusVP9Data);